 \textbf{Image Encoder.} Given a set of $k$ input images $X=\{x_{\mathrm{i}}\}_{1}^{k}$; $x_{\mathrm{i}} \in \mathbb{R}^{H_i \times W_i \times 3}$, where $H_i$ and $W_i$ denote the height and width of the $i^{\text{th}}$ image, we first feed them into a pre-trained image encoder, EVA-CLIP \cite{sun2023eva}, to extract $k$ image embeddings $Z=\{z_{\mathrm{i}}\}_{1}^{k}$; $z_{\mathrm{i}}\in\mathbb{R}^{N_{\mathrm{i}} \times D}$, $N_i$ is number of spatial tokens in the $i^{\text{th}}$ image and $D$ is the hidden dimension.
 Note that, for larger $k$, the image feature dimension increases, making it difficult for the LLM decoder to process it as input, which is taken care of in the tokenizer module.

-\textbf{Instruction-guided Image Tokenizer.} Unlike many previous general-purpose vision systems \cite{liu2023llava, chen2023shikra, peng2023kosmos2, chen2023minigptv2}, which directly feed the global image features into the decoder, we introduce an instruction-guided image tokenizer, which plays three crucial roles: ($i$) refines the image embeddings in alignment with task description, i.e. for coarse-level tasks like image captioning, global features are important, whereas for region-level tasks like referring expression segmentation (RES), only the features of the referred object need to be processed. ($ii$) compresses the image embeddings, which is particularly important when there are many input images, and ($iii$) flexibly projects multiple input images with different heights and widths into the same feature dimension.
+\textbf{Instruction-guided Image Tokenizer.} Unlike many previous general-purpose vision systems \cite{liu2023llava, chen2023shikra, peng2023kosmos2, chen2023minigptv2}, which directly feed the global image features into the decoder, we introduce an instruction-guided image tokenizer, which plays three crucial roles: ($i$) refines the image embeddings in alignment with task description, i.e. for coarse-level tasks, global features are important, whereas for fine-level tasks, only the region features need to be processed. ($ii$) compresses the image embeddings, which is important when there are many input images, and ($iii$) flexibly projects multiple input images with different heights and widths into the same feature dimension.

 The image tokenizer module takes image embeddings and the language instruction and outputs the refined and compressed visual features.
 If referring regions (points, boxes, masks) are present in the instruction, they are converted to text-interleaved sequence as described in Section \ref{sec:sequence_generation}.
 Afterwards, we propose to adopt a QFormer \cite{li2023blip2} network with $L$ ($L < N_{\mathrm{i}}, \forall i$) randomly-initialized queries, which learns high-level task-specific information using the language instruction.
 The output from the tokenizer, $F=\{f_{\mathrm{i}}\}_{1}^{k}$; $f_{\mathrm{i}}\in\mathbb{R}^{L \times D}$, are then flattened to produce the final visual features, $F_{\mathrm{v}} \in\mathbb{R}^{kL \times D}$ which are fed into the LLM.